wafzynothinIV/my-minimalist-hyprlock-style/README.md

 > [IMPORTANT!]
 > - the "/path/to/image" in the label background, is using picture/image file path/directory on your system.
-> - the "-YourFavoriteCharacterName♡" in the label essential, put you favorite character name in that. (i have issue)
+> - the "-YourFavoriteCharacterName♡" in the label essential, put your favorite character name in that. (i have issue)
 > - never change anything or it will broken. (idk)

 # Preview